Teachable-AI-Lab/teachable-ai-lab/_lab_pages/skynet_userguide.md

 Suppose I have a job that I want to run on a single gpu (don't care which kind) and I expect it to run for no more than 8 hours.
-I could directly submit this process to the queue using srun: `srun -p short -t 08:00:00 --gres=gpu:1 /srv/tail-lab/flash10/cmaclellan3/nbody -numbodies=200000 -device=0 -benchmark |& tee task.log`
+I could directly submit this process to the queue using srun: `srun -p tail-lab -t 08:00:00 --gres=gpu:1 /srv/tail-lab/flash10/cmaclellan3/nbody -numbodies=200000 -device=0 -benchmark |& tee task.log`
-* `srun -p short -t 08:00:00 –gres=gpu:1` specifies that the job is for the short queue (`-p short`), has a self-imposed max runtime of 8 hours (`-t 08:00:00`), and requires 1 GPU (`–gres=gpu:1`).
+* `srun -p tail-lab -t 08:00:00 –gres=gpu:1` specifies that the job is for the tail-lab queue (`-p tail-lab`), and that it has a self-imposed max runtime of 8 hours (`-t 08:00:00`), and requires 1 GPU (`–gres=gpu:1`).
 * `/srv/tail-lab/flash10/cmaclellan3/nbody -numbodies=200000 -device=0 -benchmark`
   is the process I want to run with its arguments.